 There are five schools in total that offer on-campus associate degrees in cybersecurity: Butler County Community College, the Community College of Pennsylvania, Lehigh Carbon Community College, and Pennsylvania Highlands Community College.

-Most of the offer degrees are actually in computer science with cybersecurity focuses or specializations.
+Most of the offered degrees are actually in computer science with cybersecurity focuses or specializations.
 This isn’t unexpected given an associate degree’s necessary focus on general knowledge rather than specifics.

 Pennsylvania doesn’t have any online associate degree opportunities.
 However, students can still pursue cybersecurity education online from a Pennsylvania school if they enroll in a bachelor’s program or higher; these programs will incorporate the beginning classes that most associate degrees also utilize for their curricula.

 Bachelor’s degrees are much more focused on individual subject matter and offer courses pertaining to cybersecurity specifically or computer science knowledge.
 These degrees are usually the first tier of credentials necessary to get a job in the cybersecurity field.

 A whopping 11 colleges in Pennsylvania offer on-campus bachelor’s degree programs.
 The Penn State University program is known for its robust class offerings and detailed educational pathways, as well as its connection to various cybersecurity organizations that might assist you in looking for employment after graduation.

 The University of Pittsburgh is also a good choice for its proximity to several cybersecurity companies and major metropolitan areas.
 While these don’t directly affect the quality of the school’s program, it does offer extensive networking opportunities during or after school.